 Signs of Dehydration

 we might not realize that we are dehydrated, but our bodies have ways to tell us when they’re.
 However, we shouldn’t be waiting for these signs.
-It is important that we drink water all day long and boost our intake of water during physical exercise, when we are hot or feeling under the weather.
+It is important that we drink water all day long and boost our intake of water during physical exercise when we are hot or feeling under the weather.
 And if we see any of these signs that means we need a little more to drink.
-Sings of dehydration include but not limited to:
+Sings of dehydration include but are not limited to: